 5814 Nolensville Pike #110, Nashville, TN 37211

 You can’t visit Nashville and not try some hot chicken!
-Lucky for you, there are so many great places to try this Nashville staple.
+Lucky for you, there are many great places to try this Nashville staple.

 As the name suggests, Nashville hot chicken is fried chicken with a kick!
-And by kick, I mean a big kick!
-The spice in the chicken comes from a blend of secret spices (including cayenne and hot sauce) that is deep fried and then finished off with a spicy sauce drizzle over the top.
+And by a kick, I mean a big kick!
+The spice in the chicken comes from a blend of secret spices (including cayenne and hot sauce) that is deep fried and then finished off with a spicy sauce drizzled over the top.

 Head to Prince’s Hot Chicken Shack to try some of the best hot chicken in the city.
 Prince’s has been serving up their version of the spicy bird for over 100 years in Nashville!

-This means that Prince’s is Nashville’s original hot chicken house and should definitely be on your list of places to visit in Nashville.
+This means that Prince’s is Nashville’s original hot chicken house and should be on your list of places to visit in Nashville.